Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 1. The source of the temperature.
 This means that the proof demonstrates exactly where the temperature value has been obtained from.
 Was it obtained by an HTTP request to an Oracle?
 Was it read direly from a hardware sensor?
 2. A guarantee that the obtained value refers to the temperature in Dublin at the current time.
-This means that the proof embeds assertions not only about the freshness of the temperature value, but also that that value is tied to a particular instant in time.
+This means that the proof embeds assertions not only about the freshness of the temperature value, but also that the aforementioned value is tied to a particular instant in time.
 The source of that time instant, as well as its correlation to the temperature reading must also be cryptographically asserted in that proof.